ortus-docs/elixir-docs/working_with_scripts.md

 ## Combining Scripts

 If you have multiple JavaScript files that you would like to combine into a single file, you may use the `combine` method.
 Please note that the `combine` method does NOT do any type of compilation or minification.
-It is a plain 'ol combination or concatenation of files.
+It is a plain 'ole combination or concatenation of files.

 The method assumes the starting place of all paths from the `root` of your application, so not the `resources` folder.
 The first argument is a single location or an array of locations, the second argument is the output combo file.